Walker's Middle School

 The students will practice the design process by solving various engineering challenges.
 As part of the course, the students will have an opportunity to apply what they have learned by identifying their own problem, following the design process and creating their own digital or physical solution for presentation.

 Walker’s Middle School is located next door to the Upper School, so girls from both schools spend time together every day.
 They participate in school traditions and meetings, and form friendships.
 These things emerge naturally from the shared sense of a single, caring community, but the Middle School is its own learning environment.

 At Walker’s, learning, exploration and collaboration continue beyond the confines of a traditional classroom.
 Classes often make their way outside in nice weather, where you’ll have plenty of opportunities to explore hands-on learning.

 Walker's apiary began as a proposal in 2013 by Environmental Science students concerned about the damaging effects colony collapse disorder has on the global bee population and agriculture at large.
 Students in the sixth grade Ecology class were the apiary's first visitors in 2014, and the apiary is incorporated into several aspects of Walker’s curriculum.
 Professional beekeeper and Walker's parent Gilman Mucaj P'21 helps to maintain the beehives.

 Walker’s Middle School Garden Club maintains an organic community garden.
-Our students’ responsibilities include harvesting and cooking produce grown in the garden, collecting compost from meals in our dining hall for the garden’s soil, caring for the School’s chickens, and going on fieldtrips to learn more about the benefits of gardening.
+Our students’ responsibilities include harvesting and cooking produce grown in the garden, collecting compost from meals in our dining hall for the garden’s soil, and going on fieldtrips to learn more about the benefits of gardening.
 The garden’s produce is later cooked, sold, or donated to local food banks.

-For detailed information about our programs or to plan a visit, contact our Admissions Office at email@example.com or (860) 408-4200.
+For detailed information about our programs or to plan a visit, contact our Admission Office at firstname.lastname@example.org or (860) 408-4200.